aws/aws-node-termination-handler/README.md

 For a full list of configuration options see our [Helm readme](https://github.com/aws/aws-node-termination-handler/blob/v1.20.0/config/helm/aws-node-termination-handler#readme).

+#### Replica Usage
+- Using a **single** replica can delay message processing as only one message is processed at a time.
+- Using **multiple** replicas allows for the simultaneous processing of messages.
+  - Replicas may attempt to process the same message.
+This is avoided by the `visibilityTimeout`, however, draining a Node may take longer than the set visibilityTimeout, default of 20s.
+Increasing the visibilityTimeout to coincide with the maximum drainage time can mitigate this issue.
+    - `visibilityTimeout` can be increased up to 12 hours.
+An increase can lead to other replicas waiting longer to process the message upon failure.
+This can result in the Node not being cordoned or drained.

 #### Kubectl Apply

 Queue Processor needs an **SQS queue URL** to function; therefore, manifest changes are **REQUIRED** before using kubectl to directly add all of the above resources into your cluster.